What does that mean for advertisers?

 - It’s cheaper to keep your current customers than acquire new ones.

 So think about what would be most helpful for your customers.
 What would the most valuable thing you could give your customers look like?
 Focus on customer happiness when you’re developing your Facebook ad strategy.

 This could be a guide, a premium discount offer, a new product to beta-test, or a customer survey with a nice thank-you prize.

 A simple survey could notify your customers that their opinion matters to you while also giving you insight into potential problem areas.

 For example, Stack Overflow’s made it a habit to conduct annual surveys about the state of the developer industry.

-There are many ways to reach your customers on Facebook.
-You can create Custom Audiences of past converters and purchasers or use your email lists to set up a Facebook target audience.
+Create Custom Audiences of past converters and purchasers or use your email lists to set up a Facebook target audience.

 18) Find New Prospects with Lookalike Audiences

 Usually, companies start Facebook advertising by targeting their campaigns at a big pool of cold leads (a large cold audience).

 Mostly, this is a loss for everyone.
 Deflating balloons.